Electrical and Computer Engineering (ECE)

 Students should begin defining and preparing for their thesis research as soon as they have passed the comprehensive exam (PhD preliminary).
 They should plan on taking the university Qualifying Examination about one year later.
 The university does not permit students to continue in graduate study for more than four years without passing this examination.
 At the Qualifying Examination the student will give an oral presentation on research accomplishments to date and the thesis proposal to a campuswide committee.
 The committee will decide if the work and proposal has adequate content and reasonable chance for success.
 They may require that the student modify the proposal and may require a further review.

-The final PhD requirements are the submission of a dissertation and the dissertation defense (as described under the “Graduate Studies” section of this catalog).
+The final PhD requirements are the submission of a dissertation and the dissertation defense (as described under the “Graduate Admission” section of this catalog).

 Course Requirements: The total course requirements for the PhD degree in electrical engineering are essentially the same as the MS degree, and consist of forty-eight units (twelve quarter courses), of which at least thirty-six units must be in graduate courses.
 Note that this is greater than the minimum requirements of the university.
 The department maintains a list of core courses for each disciplinary area from which the thirty-six graduate course units must be selected.
 The current list may be obtained from the ECE department graduate office or the official website of the department.
 Students in the interdisciplinary programs may select other core courses with the approval of their academic adviser.
 The course requirements must be completed within two years of full-time study.

-Students in the PhD programs may count no more than eight units of ECE 299 towards their course requirements.
+Students in the PhD programs may count no more than eight units of ECE 299 toward their course requirements.

 Students who already hold an MS degree in electrical engineering must nevertheless satisfy the requirements for the core courses.
 However, graduate courses taken elsewhere can be substituted for specific courses with the approval of the academic adviser.